Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse5_scanning.md

 ## 3.1 The formulation of the beamforming algorithm.

-As already mentioned in the introduction section, the beamforming approach is a so-called scanning method, where sequentially a set of locations in the brain is investigated, where the question asked is 'What would the the best estimate of the dipole moment at this location?’.
+As already mentioned in the introduction section, the beamforming approach is a so-called scanning method, where we investigate a set of locations in the brain sequentially, where the question asked repeatedly is 'What would be the best estimate of the dipole moment at this location?’.

 For each of the locations investigated the beamformer algorithm computes a spatial filter, also known as a set of weights (hence the convention to denote the spatial filter with the letter 'w’) that fulfills two criteria:

 1. The so-called filter gain is equal to 1.
 2. The filter output should have minimum variance.

 The second criterion is specific to the type of beamformer we are typically using, which is known as the minimum-variance beamformer.

 Requiring a filter gain of 1 is nothing else than 'what you get is what you see’.
 In other words, the amplitude of the source signal that is coming from a particular location in the brain (which is represented at the channels by the leadfield from that location) is not attenuated by the spatial filter that is estimated for that location.
-In a mathematical formula this means wi'li=1.
+In a mathematical formula this means `wi' * li = 1`.
 The second criterion aims that activity that is not coming from the location under investigation does not affect ('leak into’) the estimate we’re currently interested in.
 'Filter output’ here means the estimated source activity.
 It makes sense to require the variance of this filter output to be as low as possible, because if we are investigating a location from which no source activity is emanating, we want the estimated activity to be as low as possible.

-It turns out to be the case that the two criteria expressed above are fulfilled by a spatial filter that is defined as:
+It turns out that the two criteria expressed above are fulfilled by a spatial filter computed as:

     w' = inv(lf'*inv(C)*lf)*lf'*inv(C)

 The beamformer makes an accurate reconstruction of the time course of the underlying sources provided the individual sources are uncorrelated over time.
-In reality neural sources are hardly even uncorrelated, and in practical situations the beamformer is tolerant against moderate levels of source correlation (more about this later).
+In reality neural sources are hardly even totally uncorrelated, but in practical situations the beamformer is tolerant against moderate levels of source correlation (more about this later).
 It can be easily seen that the above formulation satisfies criterion 1:

     w'*lf = inv(lf'*inv(C)*lf) * (lf'*inv(C)*lf) = I

-The proof of the fact that it also satisfies the second criterion can be demonstrated with [Lagrange multipliers](https://en.wikipedia.org/wiki/Lagrange_multiplier), but this falls beyond the scope of this course.
+The proof that it also satisfies the second criterion can be demonstrated with [Lagrange multipliers](https://en.wikipedia.org/wiki/Lagrange_multiplier), but this falls beyond the scope of this course.

 The filter output is defined as: `w'*X`